Plain Paratha Recipe

 This is method 2.

-My apologies for the poor photos but my fingers were covered in Ghee and my folding technique still needs some working on, even though this did seem to work!
+My apologies for the poor photos but my fingers were covered in Ghee when I took them.
+My folding technique clearly still needs some working on, even though this did seem to work!

 I hope you get the idea.